tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Jul 21 2007

-Irina Feil (a 78-year-old White college dropout) entered a church, ready to deliver a speech to religious people.
+Irina Feil (a 78-year-old white college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Irina Feil sometimes preached her views to theists, but still felt afraid.
 Irina Feil meditated to relieve stress and to calm her nerves.
 As Irina Feil entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Irina Feil used scientific information to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.